A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

 \subsubsection{Vision and Language joint encoding}

 Encoded modalities need to be projected to the same vector space and interact in order to achieve a meaningful joint representation.
-A concise separation of cross-modality encoding is provided in \cite{survey7}, where two main categories of encoding schemes are identified: \textbf{\textit{fusion encoder}} and \textbf{\textit{dual encoder}}.
+A concise separation of cross-modality encoding is provided in \citet{survey7}, where two main categories of encoding schemes are identified: \textbf{\textit{fusion encoder}} and \textbf{\textit{dual encoder}}.
 Those two approaches can be even combined.
-Fusion encoder concerns an abundance of VL transformers, and can be further divided in \textbf{\textit{single-stream encoding}} and \textbf{\textit{two-stream encoding}}.
+Fusion encoder concerns an abundance of VL transformers, and can be further divided in \textbf{\textit{single-stream encoding}} and \textbf{\textit{double-stream encoding}}.

-\paragraph{Two-stream fusion encoder} utilizes two separate transformer modules to process images and text respectively.
+\paragraph{Double-stream fusion encoder} Double-stream fusion encoder utilizes two separate transformer modules to process images and text respectively.
 First VL approaches such as ViLBERT \cite{lu2019vilbert} and LXMERT \cite{tan2019lxmert} fall into this category, where they naturally extend BERT to also process images.
 Specifically, ViLBERT decomposes images in non-overlapping patches, similar to how tokens serve as inputs in the case of BERT.
 Text is tokenized and fed together with positional embeddings to its transformer stream.
 A co-attention module enables interaction and alignment between modalities given their intermediate representations.
-An extension of ViLBERT to 12 downstream tasks was presented in \cite{lu202012in1}.
+An extension of ViLBERT to 12 downstream tasks was presented in \citet{lu202012in1}.
 LXMERT \cite{tan2019lxmert} refines the cross-modal part to achieve advanced performance in downstream tasks.
-More recent models employing a two-stream fusion encoder are ALBEF \cite{albef}, Visual Parsing \cite{visual-parsing} and WenLan \cite{wenlan}.
-In general, two-stream encoders demand training of two transformer models for each stream, which is computationally inefficient.
-Therefore, succeeding approaches focus on single stream encoders.
+More recent models employing a \textbf{\textit{double-stream fusion encoder}} are ALBEF \cite{albef}, Visual Parsing \cite{visual-parsing} and WenLan \cite{wenlan}.
+In general, \textbf{\textit{double-stream encoders}} demand training of two transformer models (one for each stream), which is computationally inefficient.
+Therefore, succeeding approaches focus on \textbf{\textit{single-stream encoders}}.